jdenes/ETM/README.md

 # ETM

-This is code that accompanies the paper titled "Topic Modeling in Embedding Spaces" by Adji B. Dieng, Francisco J. R. Ruiz, and David M. Blei.
+This is **a slightly modified version** of the code that accompanies the paper titled "Topic Modeling in Embedding Spaces" by Adji B. Dieng, Francisco J. R. Ruiz, and David M. Blei.
 (Arxiv link: https://arxiv.org/abs/1907.04907)

 ETM defines words and topics in the same embedding space.
 The likelihood of a word under ETM is a Categorical whose natural parameter is given by the dot product between the word embedding and its assigned topic's embedding.
 ETM is a document model that learns interpretable topics and word embeddings and is robust to large vocabularies that include rare words and stop words.